Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems

+using NRC.
 For an isotropic system these four functions can only depend on the wavenumber $q$ but not on the direction $\hat{\qvec}$ of the wavevector $\qvec$.
-(For real physical systems there may always be some noise.
-For this reason we have introduced these invariants in the main part using an additional $\qhatvec$-averaging.)
 Importantly, all other components $T^{\circ}_{\alpha\beta\gamma\delta}(\qvec)$ are either by Eq.~(\ref{eq_ten_sym_A}) and Eq.~(\ref{eq_ten_sym_B}) identical to these invariants or must vanish for an odd number of equal indices as reminded in Sec.~\ref{ten_iso}.
 The $d^4=16$ components $T^{\circ}_{\alpha\beta\gamma\delta}(\qvec)$ are thus completely determined by the four invariants and this for any $\qvec$. $T_{\alpha\beta\gamma\delta}(\qvec)$ is then obtained by the inverse rotation to the original unrotated frame using Eq.~(\ref{eq_ten_intro_orthtrans}).
-Let us set
+It is readily seen that